Israel and Hamas are making progress in cease-fire and hostage release talks, officials say - The Boston Globe

 The signs of progress came despite ongoing fighting.

-Palestinians were still counting the dead after Israel’s hostage rescue mission, with the death toll climbing to 74 on Tuesday.
-Residents and displaced Palestinians in Gaza were searching through the rubble from Israeli airstrikes that provided cover for the Israeli forces.
+Palestinians were still counting the dead after Israel’s hostage rescue mission as the death toll climbed Tuesday to 74.
+Residents and displaced Palestinians in Gaza were searching through the rubble from Israeli airstrikes that provided cover for the rescue mission.

-Al Jazeera, the pan-Arab broadcaster funded by Qatar, said an Israeli airstrike in Rafah wounded two of its journalists, with one having to undergo an amputation.
-It identified the wounded as cameraman Ahmad Matar and reporter Ismail Abu Omar.
-It was unclear when the strike took place and the Israeli military had no immediate comment.

-While concerns have grown over Rafah because it is sheltering such a massive influx of Palestinians, fighting was continuing throughout the Gaza Strip, with the Israeli military saying troops were battling militants in Gaza's second largest city, Khan Younis, and in central Gaza.
-It said Tuesday that three soldiers were killed in combat, raising the death toll among troops since the Gaza ground operation began in late October to 232.
+The Health Ministry in Hamas-run Gaza says the bodies of 133 people killed in Israeli strikes were brought to hospitals over the past day.

 Advertisement